rahulshamkuwar/free-bot/README.md

 ## Lastly

-I still plan on working on this bot and improving it, once I think it's in good shape I'll probably add the invite link for the bot here.
-Also, this read me is a work in progress lol, it will be more fleshed out when I'm done.
-If you wish to help out feel free to open a fork.
+I'm going to continue improving this bot for a while so there will definitely be more updates.
+Also this read me is a work in progress lol, it will be more fleshed out when I'm done.
+If you wish to help out feel free to open a fork!